SmartDataAnalytics/jena-sparql-api/jena-sparql-api-sparql-ext/README.md

 ## SPARQL extensions for heterogeneous data

-> :wrench: Many usage examples can be found at the [https://github.com/SmartDataAnalytics/RdfProcessingToolkit/tree/develop/doc](RDF Processing Toolkit Documentation)
+> :wrench: Many usage examples can be found at the [RDF Processing Toolkit Documentation](https://github.com/SmartDataAnalytics/RdfProcessingToolkit/tree/develop/doc)

 This module enhances Jena's SPARQL engine with additional datatypes, functions and property functions for accessing and processing JSON, CSV and XML data.